Sharpieman20/Sharpies-Speedrunning-Tools/README.md

-This repository is for Sharpie's Minecraft Speedrunning Tools
+This repository is for Sharpie's Minecraft Speedrunning Nether Travel/Stronghold Search Tools

 **TWITCH COMMANDS**